Forensic Leadership & Administration Degree Overview

 Get the information you need about our forensic leadership and administration degree courses to start your Alliant experience.
 Browse our diverse list of faculty members, or see the latest admission requirements for the program.

 Looking to work in law enforcement or at a cybersecurity company?
-Graduate students in our master’s program will create a professional e-portfolio of work that will help them advance and enhance their careers from the moment they graduate.
+Graduate students in our master’s program will create a professional e-portfolio of work that will help them advance and enhance their forensic leadership careers from the moment they graduate.

 Whether you want to enroll in a cyberpsychology degree program or you would like to enter the field of homeland security, Alliant International University offers a variety of programs for you to choose from.
-The program offers several concentrations, such as: Cybercrime and Cyberpsychology, Homeland Security and Terrorism, Conflict Resolution and Peace Studies, and Executive Coaching, so that students can translate their education into impact across a variety of specialties.
+The program also offers several concentrations, such as: Criminal Behavior; Forensic Linguistics; Forensic Victimology; Professional Security & Protection; and Trial Consulting so that students can translate their education into impact across a variety of specialties.

 Forensic Leadership is Built on Passion and Compassion

 This is a program for people who want to engage in service and make a difference in our nation’s security, for people who want to be involved in contributing to the prevention or investigation of violence and conflict, and for people who want to learn the specialized skills needed to manage and lead others in complex forensic environments.